sschueller/slp-bot/README.md

 Also note this project is written in Javascript using npm packages which should be consider insecure.

 ### TODO:
+- If the bot is not running deposits are not added to DB.
+Bot needs to go through history mempool on start to make sure it accounted for all deposits if it crashed.
 - test tokens with decimal places
 - Add tests
 - Cleanup code